opensciencegrid/StashCache/docs/admin/configure-cache-auth.md

 # Configuring Cache Server with authentication

-In addition to default Cache Server instance configured [here](configure-cache.md), you have option to enable authenticated cache.
+Before you continue, make sure [default Cache Server](configure-cache.md) is configured on first place.
+Enabling authenticated cache is optionali and additional do default cache instance.
 This chapter describes all the steps needed.

 Packages installed: `stashcache-daemon fetch-crl stashcache-cache-server xrootd-lcmaps globus-proxy-utils`